heliosam/dev-slang/README.md

 ```
 3. Import the new file in `/client/src/locales/index.js` and add it to the default export adding the `name` of the language in that language, the emoji `flag` if available, and the `symbols` being the file you imported before.
 Check the other languages for examples.

-4. Add yourself to the Contributors section down below

 ```js
 import en from "./en.json";
 // ...